EdisonLeeeee/GraphGallery/README.md

 Implemented with Tensorflow 2.x.

-This repo aims to achieve Four goals:
+This repo aims to achieve 4 goals:
-+ Similar accuracy with the proposed paper
++ Similar (or higher) performance with the corresponding papers
 + Faster implementation of training and testing
 + Simple and convenient to use with high scalability
-+ Easy to read source code
++ Easy to read source codes

 <a class="toc" id ="2"></a>
 # Requirements